mariosotil/river-framework/README.md

 - Support to relations between documents using graphs, 1..\* or \*..\*
 - Support to workflow applications development
-- Connections to Mongo, CouchDB, Node4J, Hazelcast, etc.
+- Connections to MongoDB, CouchDB, Node4J, Hazelcast, etc.

 ## Why am I creating this Framework?